Protecting Children’s Privacy on the Internet

 However, using devices and visiting websites that collect data has become an increasingly popular activity for young children.
 In recognition of the vulnerable nature of children, the federal government has developed specific measures intended to protect children’s privacy.

-Read on to learn from the Florida child injury attorneys at Dolman Law Group Accident Injury Lawyers, P.A. about children’s privacy rights and what companies are required to do to comply with those rights.
+Read on to learn from the Florida child injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, P.A. about children’s privacy rights and what companies are required to do to comply with those rights.

 Statistics on Internet Use